LreeLenn/bookends/site/resources/templates/getting-started.md

 ## Custom Aggregations

-You can create custom aggregations and have Bookends use them.
+You can create custom aggregations too.
 To do so, pass in the custom aggregation when creating your bookends instance.

 For example, here is a recreation of the built in `collect`: